base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 string constant SVG = '<g transform="translate(0,700)"<way more code></g>';
 ```

-You may need to do a find/replace and ensure you're using only one type of quote in the svg.
+You may need to do a find/replace and ensure you're using only one type of quote in the SVG.

 Replace your `TODO` with the constant.